RohithaRatnam/QuizGame/README.md

 # QuizGame
 ###### Description
-Play a fun quiz game and score the highest by getting them all right!
+Hello and welcome to a fun trivia game.
+Play this awesome `QuizGame` and score the highest by getting them all correct!
-#Hello and welcome to a fun game time.
-Play this awesome `QuizGame` to test your knowledge.

 ###### Requirements
 ```